bizhishui/bizhishui.github.io/_posts/2021-05-12-CZ5B-Reentry.md

   - Western Media
 ---

-A good example shows how the western media use their double standard on a similar thing.
+A good example shows how the western media uses their double standard on a similar thing.
 They just fooled their people, show their inner envy, jealousy, and weakness.

 [![MAWeiming](/media/files/2021/05/12/CZ5B_reentry1.jpeg)](https://github.com/bizhishui/bizhishui.github.io/blob/master/ "Western media on CZ-5B's reentry")